shdown/luastatus/plugins/cpu-usage-linux/README.rst

   - ``cb``: a function

-    The callback function that will be called with current CPU usage rate, or with ``nil``.
+    The callback function that will be called with current CPU usage rate, or with ``nil`` if the usage rate can not yet be calculated or if the given ``cpu`` is not plugged in.

   **(optional)**